 "Spettacolo" is a current documentary film playing in select cities in the US and slated for release in Canada in November, 2017.

-I saw Spettacolo at the Naples Film Festival (in Naples, Florida), coincidentally after having visited Monticchielo - where the movie was filmed - for the first time this year.
+I saw Spettacolo at the Naples Film Festival (Naples, Florida), coincidentally after having visited Monticchielo - where the movie was filmed - for the first time this year.
 It tells the true story of the townspeople of this idyllic Tuscan town and the Poor Theater of Monticchielo.
 For 50 years, they've told the story of their town in an annual theatrical performance that's open to the public.
+It's just one of the authentic experiences you can have in Tuscany.

 This poignant and poetic film will inspire you -- to visit the town, attend the performance, donate, and ensure its viability for generations to come.
 If you love Tuscany, you must see this!